What happens to your recycling

 Food waste goes to the Kelda Organic Energy plant at Millerhill, and is made into renewable electricity and fertiliser.

-Forth Resource Management (FRM) shred and compost garden waste in large piles called open windrows.
-The end product can be bought by members of the public.
+Garden waste is taken to Forth Resource Management where they shred garden waste in large piles called open windrows, where it composts over time.
+The end product, a soil improver, can be bought by members of the public.

-- Paper is sent to a paper mill where it is processed back into newsprint.
+Paper is sent to a paper mill where it is processed into newsprint.

-- Tins and cans are recycled back into new tins and cans.
+Tins and cans are recycled into new tins and cans.

 In Edinburgh more than 50% of your rubbish is taken to a landfill site in Dunbar.